 Single-Family Residential wastewater flow charges are based on a Winter Quarter Average (WQA).
 The WQA uses the total amount of water consumed during the service periods ending in January, February and March and the total number of days for that same 3-month period.
-The reason for using those billing periods is that during the winter months outside irrigation is reduced, so that most of the water used is impacting the sewer system.
+The reason for using those billing periods is that during the winter months outside irrigation is reduced, so that most of the water used is impacting the wastewater system.
 This method encourages conservation and gives the customer a chance to reduce their wastewater charge.